-Because I have a passion for sports, I am going to provide a scouting report on myself.
+Because I have a passion for sports, I will provide a scouting report on myself.
 Think of this as a draft.
 You have several folks you want to "select" with your top pick.
-As you scan strengths and weaknesses and looking over other attributes, there are still some questions.
+As you scan strengths and weaknesses and look over other attributes, there are still some questions.
 Right?
-Ok, so here is my scouting report, if I were vying for a spot on your squad:
+Ok, so here is my scouting report if I were vying for a spot on your squad:

 Name: Steve Bennett.
 (Born Stephen Theodore Bennett, but was tired of being called STEP-HEN or StephAn so he uses Steven or just Steve (preferred)).

 Age: 48.
 (September 29, 1974.
 Born during the heart of college football season or at the start of conference play, and during the playoff race in baseball.
 Often, his birthday is the day a team clinches a pennant or a playoff spot!
 Trivia: Nolan Ryan threw his third career no-hitter the day before Steve was born).